Real reductive Cayley groups of rank 1 and 2: Proof of Theorem , easy cases

 \begin{proposition} Any connected, reductive and not semisimple $K$-group $G$ of absolute rank $2$ over a field $K$ of characteristic $\neq 2,3$ is a Cayley group. \end{proposition}

 \begin{proof} If $G$ is a torus of rank 2, then $G$ is $K$-rational, see \cite[\S\, 4.9, Example 7]{Voskresenskii}, hence it is Cayley over $K$.
 If $G$ is not a torus, denote by $R:=Z(G)^0$ its radical and by $G^\der:=[G,G]$ its commutator subgroup.
-The multiplication in $G$ gives a canonical epimorphism $\pi\colon R\times_K G^\der\onto G$ with kernel isomorphic to $R\cap G^\der$.
+Since $G$ is not a torus and not semisimple, $R$ is a one-dimensional torus and $G^\der$ is a simple group of absolute rank 1.
+Set $\mu=R\cap G^\der$.
+The multiplication in $G$ gives a canonical epimorphism $\pi\colon R\times_K G^\der\onto G$ with kernel isomorphic to $\mu$.

-If this epimorphism is an isomorphism, then $G$ is isomorphic to the product of two $K$-groups $R$ and $G^\der$ of rank 1.
+If this epimorphism is an isomorphism, then $G$ is isomorphic to the product of two $K$-groups $R$ and $G^\der$ of absolute rank 1.
 By Proposition \ref{pr1}, $R$ and $G^\der$ are Cayley over $K$, hence by Remark \ref{rem2.1} $G$ is Cayley.